nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Accepted email formats

 NUScheduler checks the following:
 * Local part (the characters in your email before `@`) of the emails must follow these rules:
   * Only alphanumeric characters and these special characters, `+`, `_`, `.`, `-` are allowed
   * The local part cannot start or end with a special character
   * The local part must begin and end with an alphabet or number
   * 2 consecutive special characters are not allowed (e.g. `+_`, `..` and `-+` are all not allowed)

-* Domain (the characters in your email after `@`) of the emails must be one of the following valid NUS email domains:
+* Domain (the characters in your email after `@`) of the emails must be one of the following valid NUS email domains, domains are case-sensitive:
   * `u.nus.edu`
   * `u.duke.nus.edu`
   * `nus.edu.sg`